nestybox/sysbox/README.md

 ### Docker + Sysvisor

-Start by onfiguring the Docker daemon by creating or editing the `/etc/Docker/daemon.json` file:
+Start by configuring the Docker daemon by creating or editing the `/etc/Docker/daemon.json` file:

 ```
 {